alexisbourdais/ChloroBras/README.md

 - Create a directory **Samples** with sequences to use.
 These should have a structured name like: **xxx_R1.fastq.gz** and **xxx_R2.fastq.gz**.

     It is possible to use symbolic links, which can be created with the following command:

     `ln -s path/to/xxx_R1.fastq.gz xxx_R1.fastq.gz`

-- WARNING : Compatibility problem between latest version of Gnuplot and Mummer
+- WARNING! : Compatibility problem between latest version of Gnuplot and Mummer

--> delete the 3 “set mouse” lines in the work/conda/mummer/opt/mummer-3.23/mummerplot file created after installation of the conda environment :

-`sed -i '/set mouse/d' ./work/conda/mummer*/opt/mummer-3.23/mummerplot`
+    => delete the 3 “set mouse” lines in the work/conda/mummer/opt/mummer-3.23/mummerplot file created after installation of the conda environment : `sed -i '/set mouse/d' ./work/conda/mummer*/opt/mummer-3.23/mummerplot`

 - Run the pipeline : `nextflow run ChloroBras.nf --option` (Options are optional, see next topic)